Hammad1007/Calendar/README.md

 **Collaborators:**
 Hammad Rashid

-Code explanation:

-1. **cal.html:**
+**Code explanation:**

-This file has all html code present inside it.
+The html file has all html code present inside it.
 It is the file which has the tags and code for the calculator page.
+The .css file has all of the styling of the html code in it.